dnvriend/intro-to-akka-streams/README.md

 - [Typesafe - What Have The Monads Ever Done For Us with Dick Wall](https://www.youtube.com/watch?v=2IYNPUp751g)
 - [Typesafe - Deep Dive into the Typesafe Reactive Platform - Ecosystem and Tools](https://www.youtube.com/watch?v=3nNerwsqrQI)

+## Stream Materialization
+When constructing flows and graphs in Akka Streams think of them as preparing a blueprint, an execution plan.
+Stream materialization is the process of taking a stream description (the graph) and allocating all the necessary resources it needs in order to run.
+In the case of Akka Streams this often means starting up Actors which power the processing, but is not restricted to that - it could also mean opening files or socket connections etc. – depending on what the stream needs.

+Materialization is triggered at so called "terminal operations".
+Most notably this includes the various forms of the `run()` and `runWith()` methods defined on flow elements as well as a small number of special syntactic sugars for running with well-known sinks, such as `runForeach(el => )` (being an alias to `runWith(Sink.foreach(el => ))`.

+Reusing instances of linear computation stages (`Source`, `Sink`, `Flow`) inside `FlowGraphs` is legal, yet will materialize that stage multiple times.
+Well not always.
+An alternative is to pass existing graphs—of any shape—into the factory method that produces a new graph `FlowGraph.closed(topHeadSink, bottomHeadSink) { implicit builder => ...}` The difference between these approaches is that importing using `b.add(...)` ignores the materialized value of the imported graph while importing via the factory method allows its inclusion, and reuses the materialized Actors.

 ## Reactive Kafka
 > Reactive Streams wrapper for Apache Kafka. -- <quote>[Reactive Kafka](https://github.com/softwaremill/reactive-kafka)</quote>